lucacros/2324_Projet2A_PedaleGuitare/JournalDeBord.md

 ### Definition of codec (wiki) :

-Un codec est un dispositif matériel ou logiciel permettant de mettre en œuvre l'encodage ou le décodage d'un flux de données numérique, en vue d'une transmission ou d'un stockage.
-Certains codec intègrent également une fonction de compression ou encore de chiffrement des données.
+A codec is a hardware or software device used to encode or decode a digital data stream for transmission or storage.
+Some codecs also incorporate a data compression or encryption function.
-L'acronyme « codec » vient de « codeur décodeur » (coder-decoder en anglais).
+The acronym "codec" comes from "coder-decoder".

-Etapes à suivre pour la fabrication :
+Manufacturing steps :

-- Choisir les composants (codec + Microprocesseur)
+- Select components (codec + microprocessor)

-- Faire le PCB sous Kikad
+- Design the PCB in Kikad

-- Coder l'effet sous CubeIDE
+- Code the effect in CubeIDE

 ## 03/10

-test de la synchronisation VSC avec github
+Test VSC synchronization with github.